Bonne Santé Liposome: Liposomal Magnesium - 250ml

 - Activates enzymes involved in vitamin D metabolism

 - Stimulates calcitonin, a hormone produced by the thyroid gland.
-Calcitonin draws extra calcium from the circulation, kidneys, muscles and blood vessels and send it to bones.
+Calcitonin draws extra calcium from the bloodstream, kidneys, muscles and blood vessels and send it to the bones.
 This not only improves bone mineral density but also lowers the risk of other conditions related to calcium build-up.

-6. Reduce the risk of metabolic syndrome and diabetes
+6. Reduce the risk of type 2 diabetes

 Other health benefits of magnesium